 - (a) Not applicable.

 - (b) Not applicable.

-- (c) The following table provides information about our repurchases of shares of our common stock during the quarter ended April 2, 2011 and the five-week transition period ended January 1, 2011.
-During those periods, we did not act in concert with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
-For purposes of this table, we have divided the quarter into three periods of four weeks, four weeks and five weeks, respectively, to coincide with our reporting periods during the first quarter of fiscal 2011.
+- (c) The following table provides information about our repurchases of shares of our common stock and convertible debentures during the quarter ended July 2, 2011.
+During that period, we did not act in concert with any affiliate or any other person to acquire any of our common stock or convertible debentures and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
+For purposes of this table, we have divided the quarter into three periods of four weeks, four weeks and five weeks, respectively, to coincide with our reporting periods during the second quarter of fiscal 2011.